 The City of St. Augustine has a long history of preservation planning which was formalized in 1971 with five (5) Historic Preservation Zoning Districts with applicable architectural guidelines for redevelopment projects, and in 1974 the creation of the Historic Architectural Review Board (HARB) to protect the architectural character and integrity of the historic preservation districts.
 In addition to the Historic Preservation Zoning Districts, there are 7 National Register Historic Districts, 33 Individually listed buildings and sites on the National Register, and 5 buildings that have National Historic landmark designation along with the Town Plan National Historic Landmark District which refers to the entire fortified Colonial city from Orange Street to San Salvador, and Cordova Street to Avenida Menendez.

-Last year, the City began the process to formally develop a Historic Preservation Plan for St. Augustine that would synthesize previous planning efforts reflecting current preservation values, as well as goals and recommendations for the future.
+The City began the process to formally develop a Historic Preservation Plan for St. Augustine in 2015 that would synthesized previous planning efforts reflecting current preservation values, as well as goals and recommendations for the future.
 With the help of the National Alliance of Preservation Commissions (NAPC) the planning process started off with an expert speaker to introduce the concept of the Historic Preservation Master Plan and was followed by a survey to gather initial public input.
-In January 2016, the consulting firm of Preservation Design Partnership, LLC, based out of Philadelphia, PA, was selected to head the effort to develop the St. Augustine Historic Preservation Master Plan which is anticipated to be completed later this year.
+In January 2016, the consulting firm of Preservation Design Partnership, LLC, based out of Philadelphia, PA, was selected to head the effort to develop the St. Augustine Historic Preservation Master Plan which was completed in October 2018.

-This webpage is intended to serve as a base for all information pertaining to the St. Augustine Historic Preservation Master Plan.
-Check back for more information regarding meeting and presentation dates, and document uploads.
+This webpage servea as a base for all information pertaining to the St. Augustine Historic Preservation Master Plan.

 Meetings and Presentations